 The nose is fruity and warming, with orchard tones of grass and oak and a lovely cinnamon tone.
 There are citrus fruits and lots of ripe green apples coming through.
 The palate is sweet, with summer berries, vanilla and more spice.
 There is a delicate floral note to this malt, with a hint of cherry blossom appearing.
 The finish is rich, with herbal notes and more oak sweetness lingering on the tongue.

 Teeling's single cask releases are the stuff of legend as well!
 Try to pick one up of you see it, you'll never be disappointed!

 Think we’re missing any Irish Whiskey from our list?
-Let us know your favourites in the comments.
+Let us know your favorites in the comments.